jamesmcglone/jamesmcglone.github.io/_posts/2018-09-09-Fitness-Challenge.md

 ## The Challenge

 Objective: _Get Stronger_
- * _By 11/22, add 150lbs across 3 lifts: squat, deadlift, and benchpress for a total of 800lbs_
+ * _By 11/22, add 150lbs across 3 lifts: squat, dead lift, and bench press for a total of 800lbs_ (starting weights: 240, 255, 155 respectively)
  * _Read 3 manuals / books on proper lifting technique and programming_
  * _Solicit feedback from 5 experienced weight-lifters_
  * _Consume >150g protein/day_
  * _Film lifts 12x (1 each week)_
  * _Sleep 8 hours/night, 6 days/ week_

  Description: Starting on August 27th, the goal is to add 150 pounds across three lifts by Thanksgiving (Nov.
-22), increasing my total lift max from 650 to 800 pounds. _Progress updated weekly._
+22), increasing my total lift max from 650 to 800 pounds.
+Starting max lifts are 240lbs for squats, 255 for dead lifts, 155lbs for bench press.  _Progress updated weekly._

 ## Background